 “[A] game about a film about an art piece about a hotel. […] What is gained and what is lost when two incompatible mediums collide?”

 In the middle of the time, the movie seems to loop.
 The old ghuest left the room, but a new one just comes in.
 Again you will be asked what you want to do and then you have to make the decisions.
-Regardless if you will run after your old route or if you choose other paths, you will feel an unplesant sense of unity, like you step into the traces of an entity, which is somehow present, but somehow not.
+Regardless if you will run after your old route or if you choose other paths, you will feel an unplesant sense of unity, like you step into the traces of an entity which is somehow present, but somehow not.
 This effect doubles thanks to the conversation of the audience, because it works like a mirror for your own thoughts.

-In a sense, “Definition of a Ghuest” isn’t doing story-telling in the traditional meaning, but maybe something more like term-telling?
-Instead of just handing you a 2000 words long essay, the game developers came up with a new idea, term or concept, and let you face it in a virtual environment.
-You will get it when you try it out. >>PLAY
+In a sense, “Definition of a Ghuest” is not doing storytelling in the traditional meaning, but maybe something new like termtelling?
+Instead of just handing you a two thousand words long essay, the developers came up with a new idea, term or concept, and let you face it in a virtual environment.
+And now, please enjoy your visit. >>PLAY